Salò, or the 120 Days of Sodom: Censorship

 It was banned in Australia in 1976 for reasons of indecency.
-After a 17-year-long ban, the Australian Classification Board passed the film with a R-18+ (for 18 and older only) uncut for theatrical release in July 1993.
+After a 17-year-long ban, the Australian Classification Board passed the film with an R-18+ (for 18 and older only) uncut for theatrical release in July 1993.
 However, the Australian Classification Review Board overturned this decision in February 1998 and banned the film outright, for "offensive cruelty with high impact, sexual violence and depictions of offensive and revolting fetishes".
 The film was then pulled from all Australian cinemas.
 Salò was resubmitted for classification in Australia in 2008, only to be rejected once again.
 The DVD print was apparently a modified version, causing outrage in the media over censorship and freedom of speech.
 In 2010, the film was submitted again and passed with an R18+ rating.
 According to the Australian Classification Board media release, the DVD was passed due to "the inclusion of 176 minutes of additional material which provided a context to the feature film."
 The media release also stated that "The Classification Board wishes to emphasise that this film is classified R18+ based on the fact that it contains additional material.
 Screening this film in a cinema without the additional material would constitute a breach of classification laws."
 The majority opinion of the board stated that the inclusion of additional material on the DVD "facilitates wider consideration of the context of the film which results in the impact being no more than high."
-This decision came under attack by FamilyVoice Australia (formerly the Festival of Light Australia), the Australian Christian Lobby and Liberal Party of Australia Senator Julian McGauran, who tried to have the ban reinstated, but the Board refused, stating "The film has aged plus there is bonus material that clearly shows it is fiction."
+This decision came under attack by FamilyVoice Australia (formerly the Festival of Light Australia), the Australian Christian Lobby and Liberal Party of Australia Senator Julian McGauran, who tried to have the ban reinstated, but the Board refused.
 The film was released on Blu-ray Disc and DVD on 8 September 2010.